 6. The tours booked on the ship are exactly the same as the ones you can book elsewhere.

 This is a big one.
-With very, very few exceptions, you can book the exact same tour off the boat, as you can on the boat.
-In other words, it is more than possible to do Alaska shore excursions on your own.
+With very, very few exceptions, you can book the exact same tour off the boat as you can on the boat.
 Often times, you can do so for a cheaper price as well.
 Exceptions to this rule tend to be the large coach tours, which in Skagway are operated almost exclusively by Holland America Princess Alaska.
 However, by booking the exact same tour elsewhere, instead of riding in a large coach bus, you'll enjoy a more personalized and smaller group experience in a comfortable mini-coach bus.

 7. Some cruise lines impose additional weight/age limits beyond those of the tour company.

 This most often happens to families with small children.
-The family will go on Alaska shore excursions and leave the small ones behind because they didn't meet the age or weight limit.
+The family will go on the excursion and leave the small ones behind because they didn't meet the age or weight limit.
 Then they get there and find out that everyone could have participated because the operator's limits are lower.

-Some Alaska shore excursions, like the Chilkoot Horseback Adventure, are very strict, while others, like Grizzly Falls Zipline, are more lenient.
-If you have any doubts, you should contact the operator directly or speak with a tour specialist at Alaska Shore Tours.
+Some excursions, like the Chilkoot Horseback Adventure, are very strict, while others, like Grizzly Falls Zipline, are more lenient.
+If you have any doubts, you should contact the operator directly or speak with one of our tour specialists.

 8. There might be other tour times available besides those offered on the ship.